Services Pricing Work Studio Team Blog Contact Start a project

 That is the real test.
 Can someone recognize you before they see the logo?

 Businesses should ask a colder question: what part of this mark could still belong to us in ten years?
+If the honest answer is nothing, the logo is decoration, not strategy.

 A good logo does not end the branding process.
 It begins it.
 It gives the company a repeatable sign, a small ritual of recognition, a mark that gathers meaning each time the business keeps its promise.